As someone who cares deeply about the subject of sustainable fashion, I’m often fiercely questioned when I wear or promote something made of leather.

 I’ll concede that, at first glance, it seems hypocritical that I don’t eat beef but have several well-loved, cow leather shoes and accessories.

 Animal agriculture is notoriously polluting and damaging.
 You know that.
-It is not in fact responsible for half of the world’s emissions as the documentary Cowspiracy claims –– that figure came from one 2009 un-peer-reviewed article that was quickly debunked and never replicated.
+It is not in fact responsible for half of the world’s emissions as the documentary Cowspiracy claims — that figure has been debunked.
 The number is actually at most 18% of worldwide emissions.
 Still, other research shows that avoiding meat and dairy is the single biggest way to reduce your personal impact, and getting the world to switch from beef to beans could get us almost all the way to meeting our emissions targets.
 Most notably, livestock is the leading cause of deforestation in the Amazon.
 And most of the meat produced there does indeed get shipped to North America and Asia for our consumption.

 So, it must follow that switching from cow leather to vegan leather would also be the sustainable choice, right?
 According to Kering’s Environmental Profit and Loss Report, leather does have an outsized impact compared to other materials.
 But there is one problem with this analysis.

 It assumes that if the fashion industry stopped buying leather, that farmers would stop raising animals.
 In other words, this argument that environmentally, leather is the worst hinges on the idea that leather causes — or is responsible for — animal agriculture.